Company – product

 Michael makes use of a few preservatives: phenoxyethanol, caprylyl glycol and sorbic acid plus the solid antioxidant vitamin E oil.
 Preservatives are normally used for water based products to combat yeasts, bacteria and molds.
 Michael played safe and used them to prolong shelf life and made them more resistant to environmental circumstances.
 A very client-friendly approach for those who want their pomade to last longer.
 The natural vitamin E helps to avoid it getting nasty but is no real preservative on itself.

 Tobacco and bay leaf.
 When opening the jar, I couldn’t put my finger on the scent.
 It smells kind of fresh, a bit soapy and tart.
 In the hair: very present breezes.
-Don’t like this scent.
-This is just my opinion.
+Don’t like the scent.

 Application process – result